 Site Ref.
-Site Address Site Type (Greenfield/ Brownfield) Site Source Developable Site Area (Ha) Site Capacity (no. dwellings) West Northamptonshire SHLAA 2012 Conclusion Site Assessment Conclusions 2 Site next to the school, Daventry Road, Staverton Greenfield SHLAA; and Neighbourhood Plan Call for Sites 0.5 15 This site at Staverton is more than two-thirds greenfield with less than a third previously developed land.
+Site Address Site Type (Greenfield/ Brownfield) Site Source Developable Site Area (Ha) Capacity (no. dwellings) SHLAA Conclusion Neighbourhood Plan Site Assessment 2 Site next to the school, Daventry Road, Staverton Greenfield SHLAA; and Neighbourhood Plan Call for Sites 0.5 15 This site at Staverton is more than two-thirds greenfield with less than a third previously developed land.
 There do not appear to be any environmental constraints to development other than the northern part of the site being within a Regionally Important Geological area.
 However this area could be kept free from development.
 It was previously promoted but has not been actively promoted within the SHLAA.
 Therefore whilst it may be suitable for development it may not be available.
 In relation to Staverton, the site as currently presented would result in unsustainable and disproportionate number of dwellings (52 no.) for village to absorb conflicting with sustainability objectives in PPS1 (para 23 vii), PPS3 (para 30, 38), PPS7 (para 1 and 3) and RSS Policy 3 and Policy 11.
 However smaller site size could be developed sustainably.
 Developable area likely to be impacted by physical and environmental constraints including RIGS site and wooded topography, although these could likely be accommodated in the developable area.
 Site not considered achievable within the 15 year period due to lack of promotion at present.
-Lack of demand is unlikely to lead to the site being considered for allocation.
-Site 2 is the developable area (and subset) of SHLAA Site DDC 440.
-Since the 2012 SHLAA Update, Site 2 has come forward as available for development.
-In accordance with the SHLAA suitability assessment, it is therefore found that Site 2 is appropriate site to be allocated for housing in the Neighbourhood Plan.
-If this site is selected for proposed allocation by the Neighbourhood Plan Group, and accepted by Daventry District Council, a settlement boundary review would have to be undertaken to include the site within the village boundary to allow the principal of development in accordance with Policy HS24.
-4 Land at the rear of Silver Birch, Daventry Road, Staverton Greenfield Neighbourhood Plan Call for Sites 0.4 12 N/A This site has been assessed as suitable and available for development.
-However, the site contains constraints which planning proposals would have to consider in order for the principal of development to be deemed acceptable.
+Lack of demand is unlikely to lead to the site being considered for allocation. therefore found that Site 2 is appropriate site to be allocated for housing in the Neighbourhood Plan.
+If this site is selected for proposed allocation by the Neighbourhood Plan Group, and accepted by Daventry District Council, a settlement boundary review would 4 Land at the rear of Silver Birch, Daventry Road, Staverton Greenfield Neighbourhood Plan Call for Sites 0.4 12 N/A This site has been assessed as suitable and available for development.
+However, the site contains minor constraints which planning proposals would have to consider in order for the principal of development to be deemed acceptable.
 The site was found suitable with respect to the following policy and material considerations: • Site is on the urban edge of the village in close proximity to a residential area, play areas, primary school;

-$^{\rm 6}$ Density is calculated at 30 dwellings per hectare, which was applied in the 2012 SHLAA Update.
+&lt;sup>5 Density is calculated at 30 dwellings per hectares, which was applied by Daventry District Council in the 2012 SHLAA Update of Staverton Sites.